nonoesp/Notes-Laravel/README.md

 ## About

-I am Nono Martínez Alonso, a Spanish architect currently working at Foster + Partners.
+I am Nono Martínez Alonso, a Spanish architect—previously working at Foster + Partners and AR-MA.
 I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [nono.ma/says](http://nono.ma/says).
 I would love to hear about it if you find this useful.
 Thanks!

 ## Further Reading